 The answer to this question really depends on the type of light you’re using.
 As a general rule of thumb, you should use around one watt per gallon.

-For LED lights, typically, you need 1 watt or less per gallon, and for fluorescent light, it’s 1.5-3 watts.
-However, now people don’t calculate the wattage as it is considered an outdated method by most fishkeepers.
+For LED lights, typically, you need 1 watts or less per gallon, and for fluorescent light, it’s 1.5-3 watts.
+However, now people don’t calculate the wattage as it is considered an outdated method by most fish keepers.

 They buy aquarium lights rated for their tank size.
 Standard LEDs are suitable for all tanks other than a planted aquarium, where intense lighting may require based on the type of plants you have.

 So, what is the verdict?
-Do betta fish like colored lights?
+Does Betta fish like colored lights?
 The answer to that question is they love bright natural lights and enjoy swimming around in tanks.